phuctm97/ntast/README.md

 ### Where this specification fits

-ntast extends [unist], a format for syntax trees, to benefit from its [ecosystem of utilities][utilities].
+ntast extends [unist], a format for syntax trees, to benefit from its [ecosystem of utilities][unist-utils].

+ntast relates to [Notion] and Notion API in that it is designed to enable reading from, applying complex transformations, and writing to Notion.
+It has a set of utilities to transform between ntast syntax trees and Notion API schemas.

+ntast relates to [unified] and unified-based projects in that it is designed to work throughout their ecosystems.

-ntast relates to [JavaScript] in that it has a rich ecosystem of utilities for working with compliant syntax trees in JavaScript.
+ntast relates to [JavaScript] in that it has an ecosystem of utilities for working with compliant syntax trees in JavaScript.
 However, ntast is not limited to JavaScript and can be used in other programming languages.

-ntast relates to [unified] and unified-based projects in that ntast syntax trees can be used throughout their ecosystems.

-ntast relates to [Notion] and Notion API in that ntast syntax trees are designed to enable both reading from and writing to Notion API.
-Additionally, it has a set of utilities to transform data between two specifications.

 ### What this specification doesn't do

-ntast focuses on only content and doesn't work with Notion-application data, like _Workspaces_, _Accounts_, _Members_, _Permissions_, and similar settings.
-Ecosystem plugins may extend functionalities for these data using [unified API][unified-api], Notion API, and relevant documentation.
+ntast focuses on only content and doesn't work with Notion-application data, such as _Workspaces_, _Accounts_, _Members_, _Permissions_, and similar settings.
+Ecosystem plugins may extend functionalities for these data using Notion API.

-ntast syntax trees may keep snapshots of Notion-application data to make transformations possible, but that is the only purpose, ecosystem plugins shouldn't use these snapshots.
+ntast syntax trees may keep snapshots of Notion-application data to make bidirectional transformation possible and that is the only purpose.
+Ecosystem plugins **should not** directly access these snapshots.

 ## Nodes